ShinjineePaul/Travel_Website_Clone/README.md

 # Travel_Website_Clone
-Clone of a popular Travel WEbsite
+Clone of a popular Travel Website